Ashirdavid/CS207/README.md

 ## Acknowledgements ##
 Arjo Chakravarty - For building the code the entire project is based on

-Rasika Perera  - Whose code I modified and used to make this project work which can be found here
+Rasika Perera  - Whose code I modified and used to make this project work

 Trevor Tomesh- For teaching the class and an all around great guy (I guess)